Master's Degree Final Project

 The Master's Final Project has the objective to prove the intellectual maturity and the research skills of the student.
 It has to be an original project, as a result of the personal work of the student under the guidance of a supervisor.

 The dedication of the student for the Master's Final Project is of 375 hours.
-These hours includes the work of literature review and sample collection if required, research time, the discussion with the supervisor and the writing of the project.
+These hours include the work of literature review, sample collection if required, research time, the discussion with the supervisor and the writing of the project.

 The Master's Final Project is carried out under the monitoring of a supervisor which is assigned to the student by the coordinator during the second term.